-competition 2019Application Choir and musical programmes Schedule Jury Results and awards Rules of the competition Maribor in CFN and EGP
+competition 2019Application Choirs and musical programmes Schedule Jury Results and awards Rules of the competition Maribor in CFN and EGP

 President of the Jury